matthewjberger/letsbuildarenderer/src/introduction.md

 ## Target Audience

 The target audience of this book is moderately experienced developers with an interest in graphics programming.
 Prior graphics programming experience, particularly with [OpenGL](https://www.opengl.org) will be particularly useful.
-Essentially this is the book I would have loved to have available when first starting out with Vulkan.
+This is the book I would have wanted to read when first starting out with Vulkan.

 ## What Is Covered